Margin-adaptive model selection in statistical learning: Discussion

 \subsection{Other penalization procedures}

-We have focused in Section~\ref{sec.setting.loc-complex} on penalties defined in terms of local Rademacher complexities, in order to prove that strong margin adaptivity is attainable for some data-driven penalties.
-An interesting question is whether such a result can be extended to penalties that can be computed faster.
+We have focused in Section \ref{sec.setting.loc-complex} on penalties defined in terms of local Rademacher complexities in order to prove that strong margin adaptivity is attainable for some data-driven penalties.
+An~interesting question is whether such a result can be extended to penalties that can be computed faster.

-For instance, it is natural to think of estimating $\penid(m)$ itself by resampling, instead of the local complexity $\overline{\delta}_n(\F_m ; t)$.
-Such penalties, with several kinds of resampling schemes, have been proposed in \cite{Arl:2008a,Arl:2009:RP} and called ``Resampling Penalties'' (RP), generalizing the bootstrap penalty suggested by Efron \cite{Efr:1983}.
-RP can be computed faster than local Rademacher complexities, because they are not defined as a fixed point of the resampling estimate of a function.
-In particular, the $V$-fold penalties defined in~\cite{Arl:2008a} have the same computational cost as $V$-fold cross-validation.
+For instance, it is natural to think of estimating $\operatorname {pen}_{\mathrm{id}}(m)$ itself by resampling, instead of the local complexity $\overline{\delta}_n(\mathcal{F}_m ; t)$.
+Such penalties, with several kinds of resampling schemes, have been proposed in \cite{Arl2008a} and \cite{Arl2009RP} and called ``resampling penalties'' (RP), generalizing the bootstrap penalty suggested by Efron \cite{Efr1983}.
+Resampling penalties can be computed faster than local Rademacher complexities, because they are not defined as fixed points of the resampling estimate of a function.
+In particular, the $V$-fold penalties defined in \cite{Arl2008a} have the same computational cost as $V$-fold cross-validation.

-In addition, RP are easy to calibrate, since they depend on a single tuning parameter---the multiplicative factor in front of it---which can for instance be estimated from the data by using the ``slope heuristics'' (see \cite{Arl_Mas:2009:pente}).
+In addition, RP are easy to calibrate, since they depend on a single tuning parameter -- the multiplicative factor in front of it -- which can, for instance, be estimated from the data by using the ``slope heuristics'' (see \cite{ArlMas2009pente}).
 On the contrary, local Rademacher complexities depend on two more constants, whose theoretical values are certainly too large for practical application.

-Extending Corollary~\ref{cor.nested.locRad} to RP would require to prove that RP satisfy both assumptions \eqref{eq.pen.minor.nested} and \eqref{eq.nested.min-pen}.
-On the one hand, \eqref{eq.pen.minor.nested} means essentially that the penalty is larger than the expectation of the ideal penalty with large probability.
-Hence, one can conjecture that \eqref{eq.pen.minor.nested} holds for RP; a partial proof of \eqref{eq.pen.minor.nested} for RP in our general setting can be found in Chapter~7 of \cite{Arl:2007:phd}, together with an agenda for a complete proof, which seems to be a difficult theoretical problem.
-On the other hand, \eqref{eq.nested.min-pen} seems less likely to hold for RP, and we may have to modify RP so that \eqref{eq.nested.min-pen} can be satisfied in general.
+Extending Corollary \ref{cor.nested.locRad} to RP would require to prove that RP satisfy both assumptions (\ref{eq.pen.minor.nested}) and (\ref{eq.nested.min-pen}).
+On the one hand, (\ref{eq.pen.minor.nested}) means essentially that the penalty is larger than the expectation of the ideal penalty with large probability.
+Hence, one can conjecture that (\ref{eq.pen.minor.nested}) holds for RP; a~partial proof of (\ref{eq.pen.minor.nested}) for RP in our general setting can be found in Chapter 7 of \cite{Arl2007phd}, together with an agenda for a complete proof, which seems to be a difficult theoretical problem.
+On the other hand, (\ref{eq.nested.min-pen}) seems less likely to hold for RP, and we may have to modify RP so that (\ref{eq.nested.min-pen}) can be satisfied in general.